falcosecurity/charts/falco/README.md

 And this means that our Falco installation has loaded the rules and is ready to help us.
 ## Kubernetes Audit Log

 The Kubernetes Audit Log is now supported via the built-in [k8saudit](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) plugin.
-To configure this chart to use the Kubernetes Audit Log, you need to enable the `auditLog.enabled` parameter and also configure the plugin accordingly.
-It also completly up to you to set up the [webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) of the Kubernetes API server to forward the Audit Log event to the Falco listening port.
+To configure this chart to use the Kubernetes Audit Log, you need to enable the `auditLog.enabled` parameter, and you also have to configure the plugin accordingly.
+It is also entirely up to you to set up the [webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) of the Kubernetes API server to forward the Audit Log event to the Falco listening port.

 *Note that the support for the dynamic backend (also known as the `AuditSink` object) has been deprecated from Kubernetes and removed from this chart.*